uqlibrary/technology-training/Python/python_intro.md

 plt.plot(data.groupby(by = "year").mean().lifeExp)
 ```

 You can save you plots as PNG by right-clicking on them.
-To save automatically with some code, you can use:
+To save automatically with some code, you add the following line:

 ```python
 plt.savefig("myPlot.pdf")
 ```

+> Make sure that you execute the code that generates the plot *together* with the code that saves the file.

 ## Saving your work